Christian Community of Universal Brotherhood: After the death of Verigin

 These days, only a cemetery 5 miles east of Arrowhead (map) reminds us of the existence of this community, with the sign "Christian Community of Universal Brotherhood."

 In the meantime, Peter P. Verigin arrived from the USSR and assumed the leadership of CCUB in 1928.

 Bankruptcy

-After the bankruptcy of CCUB, Peter P. Verigin reorganized and renamed the falsely sensationalized Community Doukhobors as the "Union of Spiritual Communities of Christ" (USCC) in 1938.
-Unlike CCUB, this organization had no major economic functions, and only provided spiritual and cultural leadership to its members.
+In 1938 the CCUB was forced into bankruptcy by the banks, Peter P. Verigin reorganized and renamed the organization of Community Doukhobors as the "Union of Spiritual Communities of Christ" (USCC).
+Unlike the CCUB, this organization had no major economic functions, and only provided spiritual and cultural leadership to its members.
 It continues in this role to this day.